ChristopherDrum/pez/README.md

 Need to check on emacs and the state of interactive fiction language support built-in.
 I doubt Dialog is included, so offering a build of `vim` of `emacs` ready for both of those languages would be nice.
 Maybe as I get more comfortable with more complex projects we can suggest more visual editors (Zed?).

 ## Scott Adams games
 I did a quick-and-dirty build of ScottFree and played Pirate Adventure in a universal build.
 I had to remove some deprecated string handling to get it working, which I could put more effort into repairing properly.
 I'm not so clear on what "language" those games are written in these days, or how to compile for ScottFree.
-This is a large gap in my IF knowledgebase.
+This is a large gap in my IF knowledge base.